 Since it is simply unnecessary due to the high energy level in the morning, it is easiest for most people to forgo breakfast on 16/8.

-When we wake up in the morning, the body increases adrenaline, glucagon, growth hormone, and cortisol levels, which provide enough energy to start the day.1
+When we wake up, the body increases adrenaline, glucagon, growth hormone, and cortisol levels, which provide enough energy to start the day.1

 Therefore, it is precisely after waking up that it is least necessary to supply energy.